chhantyal/5minutes/README.md

-# 5minutes - Essential Security for Linux Servers
+# 5minutes - Security Essentials

 Secure your Linux server with single command.